Multivariate Regression

 -

-If the equations have identical explanatory variables—that is, if $\bX_i = \bX_j$, then OLS and GLS are identical.
+If the equations have identical explanatory variables—that is, if $\bX_i = \bX_j$ for $\forall i,j$, then GLS is equivalent to equation by equation OLS.

 -